How Do You Know It's Time To Go on a Journey of Rediscovery?

 What I Found

-As I read in my journals about the way I felt God loved me even as I enjoyed my simple pleasures, I see that it wasn’t Him telling me to give anything up.
+As I read in my journals about the way I felt my Higher Power loved me even as I enjoyed my simple pleasures, I see that it wasn’t my Higher Power telling me to give anything up.
 It was my brain’s interpretation of what I was hearing at church and reading in the Scriptures.
 And, of course, it didn’t help that I would occasionally hear leaders of all denominations telling their parishioners to “be careful what you let in.”

 While this may be true to a certain extent, one thing I know about INFJs is that they already tend to have high morals.
 So, they already have their own filtering system that allows in only or chiefly what will benefit them one way or another.

-The way I see it, no matter what I like, someone is going to think it’s fine and someone is going to have a problem with it.
-But I can’t let their opinions control how I live my life.
-All that matters is what I think is appropriate.
+The way I see it, no matter what I do, someone is going to think it’s fine and someone is going to have a problem with it.
+But now the only person whose opinion matters to me is mine.

 Now it’s your turn.
 What are the signs that tell you it’s time for a journey of rediscovery?